-Black Sunday (original title: La maschera del demonio; also known as The Mask of Satan and, in the UK, as Revenge of the Vampire) is a 1960 Italian gothic horror film directed by Mario Bava, from a screenplay by Ennio de Concini, Mario Serandrei and Marcello Coscia (who was uncredited).
+Black Sunday (original title: La maschera del demonio; also known as The Mask of Satan and, in the UK, as Revenge of the Vampire) is a 1960 Italian gothic horror feature film directed by Mario Bava from a screenplay written by Ennio de Concini, Mario Serandrei and Marcello Coscia (who was uncredited).
 The film stars Barbara Steele, John Richardson, Arturo Dominici and Ivo Garrani.

 It was Bava’s official directorial debut, although he had completed several previous feature films without credit.
 Based very loosely on Nikolai Gogol’s short story “Viy”, the narrative concerns a vampire-witch who is put to death by her own brother, only to return 200 years later to feed on her descendants.

 By the social standards of the 1960s, Black Sunday was considered unusually gruesome, and was banned in the UK until 1968 because of its violence.
 In the U.S., some of the bloodletting was censored, in-house, by the distributor American International Pictures (AIP) before its theatrical release to the country’s cinemas.

 Despite the censorship, Black Sunday was a worldwide critical and box office success, and launched the careers of director Mario Bava and movie star Barbara Steele.